awesomeWM/awesome/docs/90-FAQ.md

 On zsh, any changes to $PATH you do in `~/.zshrc` will not be picked up (because this is only run for interactive shells).
-Use `~/.zshenv` instead to make additions to the path you want to use in awesome.
+Use `~/.zshenv` instead to make additions to the path you want to use in Awesome.

 ### How to remove gaps between windows?